loosolab/UROPA/docs/uropa-example.md

 	| peak_10 | chr1  | 28832002 | 28836390 | 28840778 | transcript | 28836589 | 28862538 | +        | 199      | RCC1       | 1     |
 	| ...     |       |          |          |          |            |          |          |          |          |            |       |

-	[Table 5: Best hits table with two queries when priority is set 'True'.]
+	Table 5: Best hits table with two queries when priority is set 'True'.

-	*So, in the case of 'priority' = True, the features are mutually exclusive, and the queries are parsed for valid hits in an escalating-priority, too.*
+	**So, in the case of 'priority' = True, the features are mutually exclusive, and the queries are parsed for valid hits in an escalating priority.**

 Example for the 'feature.position'